 Get all your health information in one place.
 See your medications, test results, upcoming appointments, medical bills and more — even if you've been seen at multiple health care organizations.

-The new MyChart portal is effective from August 1 forward but we'll keep the current portal in place, so you can access your health information and pay your old bills.
-The old portal will only have information and bills for services that took place before August 1.
+The MyChart patient portal is here.
+Our former patient portal in still available, so you can get to your health information and pay your bills.
+The current portal will only have information and bills for services that took place before August 1, 2021.

 Features and benefits of MyChart